Corporate - Corporate governance

 Mr Danny O'Connor (Chair)

-Danny O’Connor was Chief Executive of Western Sydney Local Health District from 2011 to 2019 and Chief Executive of Western New South Wales Area Health Service from 2009 to 2010.
-This followed appointments as general manager of Concord Repatriation General Hospital and the Sydney Dental Hospital.
-He also worked for the NSW Health Department and has extensive experience in the workings of government and public administration.
-Danny has a long history of stakeholder management in health services including planning large and small scale service redesign in collaboration with private, corporate, tertiary education and government entities.
+Danny O'Connor served as the Chief Executive of Western Sydney Local Health District from 2011 to 2019 and Chief Executive of Western New South Wales Area Health Service from 2009 to 2010.
+He has extensive experience in government and public administration, with a focus on stakeholder management in health services.

-Danny is involved in initiatives to improve the experience of healthcare and achieve greater efficiency and productivity by using digital health technology; adoption of advanced equipment and skills; greater collaboration between public and private industry providers; and advocating for health policy as an integral aspect of urban design and functioning.
+Danny is involved in initiatives to improve healthcare experiences, achieve efficiency and productivity through technology adoption, foster collaboration between public and private providers, and advocate for health policy in urban design.

 Katrina is a passionate advocate of IBM’s Pathways in Technology education program (P-TECH), which supports future skills development and new pathways into technology careers for tertiary students.
 In 2020, she was the executive sponsor supporting the launch of IBM’s SkillsBuild Program with SoldierOn Australia, an initiative to help Australian defence personnel and veterans re-skill and pivot towards careers in technology, including cyber security.